awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-kinesisfirehose-deliverystream-splunkdestinationconfiguration.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `S3BackupMode`  <a name="cfn-kinesisfirehose-deliverystream-splunkdestinationconfiguration-s3backupmode"></a>
 Defines how documents should be delivered to Amazon S3\.
-When set to `FailedDocumentsOnly`, Kinesis Data Firehose writes any data that could not be indexed to the configured Amazon S3 destination\.
-When set to `AllDocuments`, Kinesis Data Firehose delivers all incoming records to Amazon S3, and also writes failed documents to Amazon S3\.
-Default value is `FailedDocumentsOnly`\.
+When set to `FailedEventsOnly`, Kinesis Data Firehose writes any data that could not be indexed to the configured Amazon S3 destination\.
+When set to `AllEvents`, Kinesis Data Firehose delivers all incoming records to Amazon S3, and also writes failed documents to Amazon S3\.
+The default value is `FailedEventsOnly`\.
+You can update this backup mode from `FailedEventsOnly` to `AllEvents`\.
+You can't update it from `AllEvents` to `FailedEventsOnly`\.
 *Required*: No
 *Type*: String
 *Allowed Values*: `AllEvents | FailedEventsOnly`